WFRT/verif/README.rst

 Since ``verif`` is a command-line tool, it can be used in scripts to automatically create verification figures.

-A prototype version has been released (see "Installation Instruction" below).
+``verif`` version 1.0 has been released (see "Installation Instruction" below).
 We welcome suggestions for improvements. ``verif`` is developed by Thomas Nipen, David Siuta, and Tim Chui.

 .. image:: image.jpg